cyneck/cs422_hw/assignment8-Xingli-Li/homework8.md

 ```
 k=2,

+According to the principle that the sum of the distances from the centroid to other points in his cluster
-In the first case, the two clusters are only local minimum,
+is the smallest.
+In the first case, the two clusters are only local minimum, In the second case, the
-In the second case, the clusters is a global minimal solutions.
+clusters is a global minimal solutions.

 ```

 (e)